authgear/authgear-server/docs/specs/bot-protection.md

 ### Cloudflare Turnstile

-Cloudflare Turnstile is a challenge-based Captcha provider.
+Cloudflare Turnstile is a challenge-based bot protection provider.

 Cloudflare Turnstile comes in 3 flavors: